TeachersFirst's Digital Citizenship Resources

 Grades6 to 12

 In the ClassroomInclude this site as part of your digital citizenship lessons.
 Explore together what is the acceptable use, and what is not.
-Enhance classroom technology use by having students create online posters individually or together as a class using a tool such as PicLits, reviewed here, or transform class tech use with a multimedia poster using Web Poster Wizard, reviewed here, or Adobe Spark for K-12, reviewed here, to demonstrate the acceptable use of published work.
+Enhance classroom technology use by having students create online posters individually or together as a class using a tool such as PicLits, reviewed here, or transform class tech use with a multimedia poster using Web Poster Wizard, reviewed here, or Adobe Creative Cloud Express for Education, reviewed here, to demonstrate the acceptable use of published work.
 Be sure to include a link to this tool on your class web page for student use at home.

 Grades9 to 12

 In the ClassroomBe very careful if using this in a classroom as there are discussions of items not appropriate for general consumption, and may be more appropriate as inspiration for discussing the main "sins" in your classroom.
 At a minimum, be sure to view and screen portions of the site for appropriateness before sharing with students.
 Have students create an online graph using ChartGizmo, reviewed here, to analyze their digital usage.
 Share ideas and reflections comparing the positives of digital media versus the negative impacts.
 Exchange information from the site with your colleagues and school counselors as part of any professional development or discussions about the use of social media and digital tools.
 Share with parents who have concerns about their student's digital usage.

 In the ClassroomAlthough geared toward teacher professional development, use the list of skills and tools to create formative or summative assessments.
 Have individuals or groups of students research the topic of digital literacy using the site and then create presentations using some of the online tools suggested.
 Share with your administrators and other staff members.